Skip to main content

 • Environment validation: Confirm that tar, unzip, and PowerShell are available on target hosts before enabling autodetect.

 • Multi-team environments: Provide a safe interim baseline for multiple teams.
+After validation, remove the global default and rely on autodetect.

 Example Use Case